BPWGC Local Rules & Situations

 **USGA rules govern play in all situations EXCEPT as modified by local rules.

 HOLE #2: The maintenance area on the right side where the cart path crosses the fairway (leading to the bottom of the driving range) is a non-playable area.
 Players receive a free drop out of this area.

-HOLE #3: If it is known or virtually certain that your ball is in the boulders, you get free relief by dropping a ball one club length no closer to the hole.
-The drop should occur on the line the ball entered the boulders.
+HOLE #3: If it is known or virtually certain that your ball is in the boulders, you get free relief by dropping a ball one club length from where you believe it entered, no closer to the hole.

 HOLE #5: Tee balls striking the power lines must be re-teed with no penalty.